 Other Forms of Muscular Dystrophy

-Affected mothers and, rarely, fathers with DM 1 mutations may have offspring with a severe form of myotonia referred to as congenital myotonic dystrophy.
-This form is characterized by severe hypotonia (floppy infant), feeding and respiratory difficulties, skeletal deformities, facial weakness, and delayed psychomotor development.
+Mothers with myotonic dystrophy may have children with a severe form of myotonia that appears during infancy.
+Infants have severely reduced muscle tone (hypotonia, or "floppiness"), feeding and breathing problems, bone deformities, facial weakness, and delays in development of thought processes and physical movement.
 Up to 40% of infants do not survive, usually because of respiratory failure and perhaps cardiomyopathy.
 Up to 60% of survivors have intellectual disability.

 Treatment with mexiletine or other drugs (for example, quinidine, phenytoin, carbamazepine, or procainamide) may relieve the stiffness, but these drugs do not relieve the weakness, which is the most bothersome symptom to the person.
 Also, each of these drugs has undesirable side effects.
 The only treatment for muscle weakness is supportive measures, such as ankle braces (for footdrop) and other devices.